ofbennett/nhs-prescribing-etl-pipeline/README.md

 This web app was built using Flask, Plotly Dash and Mapbox and is currently hosted on a DigitalOcean instance [here](https://www.talktin.com).
 A Gunicorn production server behind a Nginx reverse proxy was used to serve the app.
 The whole setup exists in two docker containers build and run with docker-compose.

-In order to setup SSL/TSL and serve the app securely over https I setup a reasonably simple two step deployment process using [Let's Encrypt](https://letsencrypt.org) as a certificate authority.
+In order to enable SSL/TSL and serve the app securely over https I setup a reasonably simple two step deployment process using [Let's Encrypt](https://letsencrypt.org) as a certificate authority.
 This process proceeded like this:
 - Ran a simple Nginx server over http along with an installation of certbot (the official certbot docker image)
 - Ran the certbot server challenge to obtain an SSL certificant for the chosen domain name
 - Removed this simple server
-- Finally installed and ran the whole app/gunicorn/nginx stack and ran this new server setup using the previously acquired SSL certificate and key
+- Installed and ran the whole app/gunicorn/nginx stack and ran this new server setup using the previously acquired SSL certificate and key

 For details on how to run this process see below.

 ## How To Run the ETL Pipeline

 If you don't already have them, you will need to [install Docker](https://docs.docker.com/install/) and [install Docker-Compose](https://docs.docker.com/compose/install/) on your local machine.
-Next create a suitable python virtual environment.
+Then create a suitable python virtual environment.

 ```
 $ git clone https://github.com/ofbennett/NHS_Prescribing_ETL_Pipeline.git